Details on Bath & Body Works annual Candle Day 2022

 My Bath & Body Works Rewards Members will get exclusive early access and the lowest 3-wick candle prices of the year.
 Member-only early access is on Dec.
 1 from 8 p.m. to midnight.

-Customers will be able to shop more than 150 candles, including nearly 40 limited-edition candles dropping exclusively for the event.
+Customers can shop over 150 candles, including nearly 40 limited-edition candles dropping exclusively for the event.